 Common Questions about the COVID-19 Vaccine:

-Everyone!
-Unless you have a reason not be be vaccinated, we recommend that everyone be vaccinated.
+Yes!
+We recommend that everyone be vaccinated.
 It's safe and effective.

 Getting vaccinated is good for you, your family and friends - and it helps us get to "herd immunity" that can stop the pandemic.